HarperDB/template-redirector/README.md

 - `statusCode`: HTTP status code for the redirect (default: 301)
 - `lastAccessed`: Timestamp of last access

 The `version` table in the `redirect` database stores the active version.
+This is intended to be a single row table

 - `code`: The version code (Primary Key)
-- `utcStartTime`: The time the version should go active
+- `activeVersion`: The time the version should go active
-- `utcEndTime`: The time the version should become inactive

 The `hosts` table in the `redirect` database stores the per host information.

 - `host`: The version code (Primary Key)
-- `allowGlobalRules`: A boolean that determines if a rules without a hostname can be applied to this host
+- `hostOnly`: A boolean that determines if a rules without a hostname can be applied to this host

 ## API Endpoints